Ebola survivor Dr. Kent Brantly returning to Africa as medical missionary

 FORT WORTH, Texas — Dr. Kent Brantly sat on his…

-FORT WORTH, Texas — In a Christian Chronicle story this week, Dr. Kent Brantly discussed his decision to return to Africa — specifically, Zambia — as a medical missionary five years after he contracted the Ebola virus in Liberia and nearly died.
+FORT WORTH, Texas — In an exclusive Christian Chronicle story this week, Dr. Kent Brantly discussed his decision to return to Africa — specifically, Zambia — as a medical missionary five years after he contracted the Ebola virus in Liberia and nearly died.

 Meanwhile, the World Health Organization announced — as reported by The Associated Press — that the deadly Ebola outbreak in the Democratic Republic of Congo is now an international health emergency.
 That news came after a case was confirmed in a city of 2 million people.

 The rural Mukinge Mission Hospital, where Brantly will serve, is about three hours from Zambia’s border with Congo.

 In my interview with Brantly, I asked him about the outbreak in Congo.
 Our conversation came before this week’s latest developments.

 Dr. Kent Brantly: There’s no Ebola in Zambia right now.
 There is the second-worst outbreak in history, ongoing, in the northeastern part of Congo that was first identified last August.
 It’s been going on for 10 months.
 There have been over 1,500 deaths and over 2000 cases, and it’s spread across the border into Uganda, and there were some cases in Uganda.

 “It’s not a matter of not fearing.
 It’s a matter of choosing to have compassion despite fear.”

 And it’s really terrible.
 And it’s happening in a conflict zone where there are multiple rebel groups that fight against the government and against each other.
 And it’s an unstable place where there is great distrust of government, of authority, and where it’s not safe.
 It’s a dangerous place.